zac-hopkinson/tensorboard-pr-test/README.md

 # TensorBoard jupyter-server-proxy Test

-I've submitted a pull request to the TensorBoard project to enable integration with [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy).
+I've submitted [this pull request](https://github.com/tensorflow/tensorboard/pull/3674) to the TensorBoard project to enable integration with [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy).

 This is important for users who are in restrictive network environments without